 - Parents say

 - Kids say

 What's the story?

-In 1986, a large nuclear explosion took place at a power plant CHERNOBYL in the Soviet Union.
-This series recounts this historical event, beginning with the immediate reactions by those in the plant and the surrounding areas and telescoping out to see how the disaster was dealt with by scientists and government agents, as well as how it effected the general population of Russia.
+In 1986, a large nuclear explosion took place at the CHERNOBYL power plant in the Soviet Union.
+This series recounts the historical event, beginning with the immediate reactions by those in the plant and the surrounding areas and telescoping out to see how the disaster was dealt with by scientists and government agents, as well as how it affected the general population of Russia.
 Jared Harris (The Terror) plays a nuclear expert brought in to assess the situation, assisted and hindered by officials (Stellan Skarsgard) and other scientists (Emily Watson).

 Is it any good?

 This is a taut, disciplined miniseries where nearly every decision made by its characters is meaningful and suspenseful, and the magnitude of the real-life events is always looming.
 With historical dramas, it's always important to ask: Why are we seeing this now?
 With Chernobyl, it's not difficult to see parallels between the show and modern American life: Scientists attempt to deal with a monumental environmental disaster that could kill millions of people, and at every step they encounter roadblocks stemming from the egos of the men in charge.
 That said, shows that are "capital-I Important" are not often this dramatically satisfying.